TimoScheuermann/FitnessHub/README.md

 - Rezepte

 Login:
+- Sign in with Google
+- Sign in with GitHub
+- Sign in with Steam
+- Sign in with Adobe
-- Sign in with xy
+- Sign in with Amazon